google/kmsan/Documentation/dev-tools/kmsan.rst

 KMSAN associates a so-called shadow byte with every byte of kernel memory.
 A bit in the shadow byte is set iff the corresponding bit of the kernel memory byte is uninitialized.
-Marking memory uninitialized (i.e. setting its shadow bytes to 0xff) is called poisoning, marking it initialized (setting the shadow bytes to 0x00) is called unpoisoning.
+Marking the memory uninitialized (i.e. setting its shadow bytes to 0xff) is called poisoning, marking it initialized (setting the shadow bytes to 0x00) is called unpoisoning.

-When a new variable is allocated on stack or heap, it's poisoned by default (unless it's a stack variable that is immediately initialized, or a heap variable allocated with ``__GFP_ZERO``).
+When a new variable is allocated on the stack, it's poisoned by default by instrumentation code inserted by the compiler (unless it's a stack variable that is immediately initialized).
+Any new heap allocation done without ``__GFP_ZERO`` is also poisoned.

-The compiler instrumentation tracks the shadow values with the help from the runtime library in ``mm/kmsan/``.
+Compiler instrumentation also tracks the shadow values with the help from the runtime library in ``mm/kmsan/``.

 The shadow value of a basic or compound type is an array of bytes of the same length.
 When a constant value is written into memory, that memory is unpoisoned.
 When a value is read from memory, its shadow memory is also obtained and propagated into all the operations which use that value.
-For every instruction that takes one or more values the compiler generates the code that calculates the shadow of the result depending on those values and their shadows.
+For every instruction that takes one or more values the compiler generates code that calculates the shadow of the result depending on those values and their shadows.

 Example::